 - The Non-Conforming Product-Calibrations Work Instruction (QWI6) describes the process that ensure the calibration of electronic devices, tools and components utilized in the course of performing electronic repairs meets manufacturer specifications.
 Electronic Repairs Manager creates a calibration schedule for each product, shipping such products to the appropriate facilities for testing and conformance and maintaining calibration activity records.

-- The Internal Audits Work Instruction (QWI7) describes the methods for planning and conducting internal audits, as well as, methods for reporting and implementing the findings of such audits of the ITG Business Quality Management System
+- The Internal Audits Work Instruction (QWI7) describes the methods for planning and conducting internal audits, as well as methods for reporting and implementing the findings of such audits of the ITG Business Quality Management System.

 - The Work Instruction QWI8 is about How to Conduct a Customer Satisfaction Survey.
 Steps include: Introduce yourself, Ask the questions from the appropriate survey, Record the ratings, Conclude the survey by showing appreciation, Follow Up (if needed).

 - The Contract/Project Initiation Process Work Instruction (QWI13) defines the process of contract/project initiation upon receipt of award as well as the process and management of integrated teams.
-Upon receiving a Contract Award, we Inform Accounting, Enter Risk records in Contracts and Projects, inform and brief about any subcontracting requirements, inform and brief Program Management Team, Software Development Team, Electronic Repairs and Logistics Team.
+Upon receiving a Contract Award, we Inform Accounting, Enter Risk records in Contracts and Projects, inform and brief about any subcontracting requirements and inform and brief Program Management Team, Software Development Team, Electronic Repairs and Logistics Team.

-- The Daily Risk Assessment Reports Work Instruction (QWI14) is submitted by the Purchasing Dept, Subcontractor Management, IT Management and Electronic Repairs Managers that relates to a contract, or to a process, or to an intangible asset and represent potential risk (Personnel, Legal, Security, Financial, Business Continuity Risk)
+- The Daily Risk Assessment Reports Work Instruction (QWI14) is submitted by the Purchasing Dept, Subcontractor Management, IT Management and Electronic Repairs Managers that relates to a contract, or to a process, or to an intangible asset and represent potential risk (Personnel, Legal, Security, Financial, Business Continuity Risk).

-- The Software Development Guidelines Work Instruction (QWI19) includes a list of guidelines to be used during software development to increase the quality, accuracy, traceability, accountability, and in general provide examples of industry wide use of best practices
+- The Software Development Guidelines Work Instruction (QWI19) includes a list of guidelines to be used during software development to increase the quality, accuracy, traceability, accountability, and in general provide examples of industry wide use of best practices.

-- The Project Monitoring Work Instruction (QWI21) is the series of actions required to monitor and update Projects (planned start date, planned end date, actual start date and actual end date, tasks and task progress, risk(s), planned percent complete, actual percent complete)
+- The Project Monitoring Work Instruction (QWI21) is the series of actions required to monitor and update Projects (planned start date, planned end date, actual start date and actual end date, tasks and task progress, risk(s), planned percent complete, actual percent complete).

-- The Decision Analysis and Resolution Work Instruction (QWI22) consists of actions taken to establish scope and goals, evaluate assumptions, investigate alternatives, identify risks/mitigations and reach decisions with most desirable outcomes (establish evaluation criteria, identify available options, compare strengths, weaknesses and risks, evaluate input(s)/comments, select applicable decision)
+- The Decision Analysis and Resolution Work Instruction (QWI22) consists of actions taken to establish scope and goals, evaluate assumptions, investigate alternatives, identify risks/mitigations and reach decisions with most desirable outcomes (establish evaluation criteria, identify available options, compare strengths, weaknesses and risks, evaluate input(s)/comments, select applicable decision).

-- The Hiring Process Work Instruction (QWI23) is established to assist managers and other supervisors who are involved in the hiring of regular Full Time or regular Part Time employees, agency temporaries, and consultants (create a job description, complete the position requisition form, post the job opening, track applicants, schedule interviews with notification, complete employment forms, create timesheet and hierarchy, update corporate organizational chart, provide orientation, follow up on training requirements)
+- The Hiring Process Work Instruction (QWI23) is established to assist managers and other supervisors who are involved in the hiring of regular Full Time or regular Part Time employees, agency temporaries, and consultants (create a job description, complete the position requisition form, post the job opening, track applicants, schedule interviews with notification, complete employment forms, create timesheet and hierarchy, update corporate organizational chart, provide orientation, follow up on training requirements).

-- The Capacity Planning Work Instruction (QWI27) is a series of actions required to ensure the company allocates sufficient resources (facilities, manpower and other) to meet its service obligations to existing customers as well as potential new customers
+- The Capacity Planning Work Instruction (QWI27) is a series of actions required to ensure the company allocates sufficient resources (facilities, manpower and other) to meet its service obligations to existing customers as well as potential new customers.

-- The Organizational Innovation and Deployment Work Instruction (QWI29) is the selection and deployment of incremental and innovative improvements that measurably improve the Company’s processes and technologies (designate relevant proposal, perform decision analysis and resolution, create pilot plan, create deployment plan, identify measurements, measure effects, select applicable decision alternative and record justification)
+- The Organizational Innovation and Deployment Work Instruction (QWI29) is the selection and deployment of incremental and innovative improvements that measurably improve the Company’s processes and technologies (designate relevant proposal, perform decision analysis and resolution, create pilot plan, create deployment plan, identify measurements, measure effects, select applicable decision alternative and record justification).

 - The Tangible Asset Security Work Instruction (QWI30) defines activities required to ensure the security of company staff related tangible assets.